giblet37/snipsWebAdmin/README.md

 https://youtu.be/gGwnzSOB9Nc

-Install this to the main RPi snips instance (not satellite devices)
+if installing this to a RPi make sure to run "sudo apt-get update" for the latest files

     #install pip
     sudo apt-get install python-pip python-git